 Ironbridge, a World Heritage Site, is called the ‘Cradle of the Industrial Revolution’.
 Discover how iron was produced, technology advanced or how the Victorians lived.
 The area includes ten different places to visit so there is plenty of choice.
 Much Wenlock is the birthplace of the modern Olympic movement.
 Explore the Olympic Trail, or just enjoy the town’s beauty.

-Monday: Free day
+7-night holiday: Free day

 There is so much to see in Shrewsbury, Shropshire’s county town and the ‘Original One-off’.
 Will you choose to take a river cruise, or follow in the footsteps of Percy Thrower, Charles Darwin or Brother Cadfael?
 Later we step back further in time to explore the fascinating remains of Viriconium (Wroxeter), the fourth largest city in Roman Britain.

 Depart after a leisurely breakfast

 During your stay at Longmynd House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Shropshire: